-This chapter describes how you can use the NETGEAR Insight app to connect the access point to a root access point and let it function as an extender access point in an Insight Instant Mesh WiFi network.
+This chapter describes how you can use the NETGEAR Insight Cloud Portal or Insight app to connect the access point to a root access point and let it function as an extender access point in an Insight Instant Mesh WiFi network.
+The NETGEAR Insight Cloud Portal and Insight app are available for Insight Premium and Insight Pro subscribers.

-IMPORTANT: To set up the extender access point in a NETGEAR Insight Instant Mesh WiFi network with a connection to a root access point, you must use the NETGEAR Insight app.
+Note: To set up the extender access point in a NETGEAR Insight Instant Mesh WiFi network with a connection to a root access point, you must use either the NETGEAR Insight Cloud Portal or Insight app.
 You cannot use the local browser UI to set up a mesh WiFi connection to a root access point.

-For information about how you can manage and monitor the extender access point with the NETGEAR Insight app and Insight Cloud portal, visit netgear.com/insight and netgear.com/support/product/Insight.aspx.
+For information about how you can manage and monitor the extender access point with the Insight Cloud Portal and Insight app and , visit netgear.com/insight and netgear.com/support/product/Insight.aspx.
 For knowledge base articles about NETGEAR Insight, visit netgear.com/support.